 It’s normal and helpful to think about our mistakes a little.
 Dwelling on things too much, though, can hurt your self-confidence.

-Rather than beating yourself up about mistakes, focus on what you have learned.
+Rather than beating yourself up about past mistakes, focus on what you have learned.
 Try writing down three things that you would do differently to avoid the same mistake again.
 If you know that you’re better prepared this time, past mistakes can even help to boost your self-confidence.

 We often think of our emotions as things that “just are,” as if we can’t control them.
 How you think about your emotions can influence how you feel, and that can improve your self-confidence.